chloealbright/DevHiveMind/Databases/DB Fundamentals/Other Stuff.md

  TIMESTAMP is great for recording when an order was placed, for example.
 We'll use DATE for the Birthday field, and DATETIME for events and reservations, because the time as well as the date, is important for those.

-.
-Null is a value that represents the absence of a value.
-It's often used to represent a missing value in a database.
-If we don't have someone's phone number, we don't store the value false, for example, or a placeholder like zero.
-We use null to indicate that a value is missing rather than some placeholder value that might cause problems later on.
-Null isn't a data type.
-It's more of a condition.
-We talk about no values as being null or not null rather than being equal to null.
-If there's a value in a cell, than the cell, whatever type it is, is not null.
-Even if a cell contains the text "null," it's not null.
-If there's a missing value, no value at all, not even false or zero, that value is null.
-And when we define the columns later on, we'll have the opportunity to say whether a column can contain null values and whether the default value for a column is null or something else.

 There's another kind of key too called a composite key.
 This is what we get when we use more than one field to uniquely identify a record.
 A composite key might be a combination of a first name, last name, and phone number, if the combination of all of those values is unique for every row.
 Usually, we'll want to use a single key, but if for some reason we can't add a key column to a particular table, and that table doesn't have one single column that can act as a natural key, we may need to use a composite key instead.
 We've defined all the primary keys that we'll need for now.
 In a little bit, we'll see how to use these as foreign keys, but first, we need to explore relationships between tables.